|Index||7 reviews in total|

 asks searching questions about the nature and wisdom of faithfulness

-and personal loyalty under the most extreme circumstances.
+and personal loyalty in the most extreme circumstances.

-In season 2, the pace is upped as it is revealed that there are other forces in play and that there may have been some kind of covert mission involved all along, as too many coincidences happen too often.
+In season 2, the pace is upped as it is revealed that there might be other forces in play and that there may have been some kind of covert mission involved all along, as too many coincidences happen too often.
 The story switches between Damascus and Jerusalem as events in both the past and the present reveal that there is more than just the lives of these unfortunate soldiers, at stake and the question of national security is weighed against the personal well-being of a country's people.
 Who decides the identity of those who "Need to know"?.
 Is traumatic personal anguish justified in the need for secrecy ?
-Isn't this withholding of information itself a form of betrayal ?
+Isn't the withholding of information about loved ones, itself a form of betrayal ?

 The show expertly moves between the continuing personal stories of the individuals who are living out their own dramas and IDF attempts to unearth the facts about the possible manipulation of events and causes a clash between the Israeli military and Mossaad, as the conflict between these bitter neighbouring countries continues .